 “A lot of the program is completely managed by the eighth-grade students,” said Castillo.
 “As teachers we are there just to supervise and it is fun to watch them grow throughout the year.”

-Last fall, Fiesta Bowl Charities Wishes for Teachers program assisted 100 different teachers, classrooms and schools throughout Arizona with grants of $5,000 each.
+The Fiesta Bowl Charities Wishes for Teachers program has assisted nearly 450 different teachers, classrooms and schools throughout Arizona with grants of $5,000 each.